New Years Resolutions

 Dangerous drugs, along with hazardous products, are legally covered by personal injury law.
 Product law (which covers drugs) is especially strict in holding manufacturers and retailers accountable for any negative effects experienced due to use of their products.
 “Strict liability” means that neither intention nor neglect need be proven: the simple fact that injury occurred due to product use is enough to support liability.

-Of course, manufacturers/retailers are already cautious and responsible about the release of their products.
+Of course, manufacturers/retailers are already cautious and responsible for the release of their products.
 The oversight of government agencies offers further protection.
 And yet, still dangerous products slip through.
 The consumer must be vigilant, informed, and careful.
 If you experience the harmful effects of medication or other drugs, the first step is to seek medical attention as needed.